SaraSottile/AdaptativeMeanField/README.md

 <h2>Description</h2>

-In this repository you can found the description of the model in the paper "A minimal model for multigroup adaptive SIS epidemics", written by Massimo A. Achterberg, <a href="https://mattiasensi.github.io/" target="_blank">Mattia Sensi</a>  and <a href="https://sarasottile.github.io/" target="_blank">Sara Sottile</a>.
+This repository contains the supplementary material related to the paper "A minimal model for multigroup adaptive SIS epidemics", co-authored by Massimo A. Achterberg, <a href="https://mattiasensi.github.io/" target="_blank">Mattia Sensi</a>  and <a href="https://sarasottile.github.io/" target="_blank">Sara Sottile</a>.

 The preprint version of the paper can be found <a href="https://arxiv.org/abs/2407.17639" target="_blank">here</a>.
-Each feedback is very welcome.
-If you have found a bug or have problems, or want to give advises, please contact us:
+Feedback is welcome!
+If you encouter a bug or have problems, or want to give advice, please contact us:

 <p>M.A.Achterberg@tudelft.nl</p>
 <p>mattia.sensi@polito.it</p>
 <p>sara.sottile4@unibo.it</p>

 <h2>Overview</h2>
 This repository contains the MATLAB codes used to generate the figures in the paper.
 The provided scripts include the necessary parameters and methods to reproduce the figures.
+In particular, the random seeds provided will allow user to obtain the exact same values we used.

 <h2>Structure</h2>
 The repository is organized into three folders, each corresponding to a specific set of figures from the paper: